agenario/portfolio/README.md

 Welcome to my professional portfolio!

 Here you will find a curated collection of industrial automation and digitalization projects I’ve led or contributed to as a Senior Automation Engineer, Subject Matter Expert, Project Engineer, Digital Transformation and Smart Factories advisor.

-Progressive experience in multinational environments spanning engineering, consulting, manufacturing, maintenance, project management, digitalization, and industrial automation.
+Progressive experience in international environments spanning engineering, consulting, manufacturing, maintenance, project management, digitalization, and industrial automation.
 I have been involved in international projects across the USA, Argentina, Brazil, México, Germany, Portugal, Sweden, and South Korea.

 This portfolio is designed for: